ristea/septr/README.md

 ## Implementation

 We implemented the model in PyTorch and provide all scripts to run our architecture.
-> In order to work properly you need to have a python version older than 3.6
+> In order to work properly you need to have a python version newer than 3.6
 >> We used the python 3.6.8 version.